simontkl/torch-vantage6/README.md

 ```
 This example is taken from (https://github.com/IKNL/v6-boilerplate-py).
 The functions are the same as in (https://github.com/IKNL/vantage6-client/blob/master/vantage6/tools/mock_client.py) and (https://github.com/IKNL/vantage6-client/blob/master/vantage6/client/__init__.py).

+init is split into master.py for master function(s) and algorithms.py

 ### client.py

 Contains the client functions.